telehealth physical therapy article with jobs

 Does Medicare reimburse for telehealth PT?

-Things are changing on a near-daily basis, so please check the resources section at the end of this article for the latest info!
+We expect things to change, so please check the resources section at the end of this article for the latest info!

 …Develop a viable business plan

-• Nail down your patient acquisition strategy.
-Will you be building a therapy blog to attract patients?
+Patient niches include: dancers, runners, cyclists, skaters, gymnasts, young moms, patients with chronic CVA impairments, etc. Speciality niches include: ortho, neuro, injury-specific, etc. - Nail down your patient acquisition strategy.
+Will you be building a therapy website or blog to attract patients?
 Will you be marketing via YouTube videos?

 …Consult with a telehealth PT compliance professional

-Nancy Beckley, MBA, CHC recommends a platform that is HIPAA complaint—with evidence that the platform has complied with HIPAA Privacy, Security and Breach Notification Rules—and a set process for offering a Business Associate Agreement (BAA) as appropriate.
+Nancy Beckley, MBA, CHC recommends a platform that is HIPAA compliant—with evidence that the platform has complied with HIPAA Privacy, Security and Breach Notification Rules—and a set process for offering a Business Associate Agreement (BAA) as appropriate.

-One of the things I’m most asked is: “Is telehealth PT legal?”
-Again, the answer is yes.
-And, while we’ve covered quite a few of the rules and regulations above, it’s always good to have an attorney weigh in!
+While we’ve covered quite a few of the rules and regulations above, it’s always good to have an attorney weigh in!

-I was able to speak about teletherapy with attorney Erin Jackson, Managing Partner of Jackson LLP Healthcare Lawyers.
+We were able to speak about teletherapy with attorney Erin Jackson, Managing Partner of Jackson LLP Healthcare Lawyers.
 She is extremely passionate about providing this alternative practice setting for PTs, and was eager to weigh in.
 Here are her thoughts:

 The laws surrounding telehealth often lag behind technology, patient demands, and provider capabilities.That’s why it’s essential to stay on top of legal compliance.